Help Desk

 Printing

 This site is also designed to be printer friendly.
 Any text within this site is guaranteed to print without cutting on the right hand side.
-What's more, the pages have been coded so persons printing any pages will not be wasting any ink printing a grey border on the left and right sides of the paper.
+What's more, the pages have been coded so persons printing any pages will not be wasting any ink printing the top menu and footer menu.

 To print, press CTRL and P (or Command+P on Mac PCs) to save time moving your mouse to the File section on the top right of your browser.
 If you wish to save on printer ink, or rid your documents of the file references at the top and bottom, click on File, then move to Page Setup.
 Some browsers also allow the option of printing or not printing background images.